Saturday, May 30, 2015

 Looking over the back of the package revealed a boast about fulfilling the candy needs of students and foreign language groups for over 20 years.
 I'm not sure I've ever come across a candy with a more specific target demographic.
 Kudos to knowing who you are, Eiffel!

 My wife has told me that she received Bon Bons in French class, validating the claim.
-My class was never so lucky, but I firmly believe that the notorious B would never have happened had candy been candy involved.
+My class was never so lucky, but I firmly believe that the notorious B would never have happened had candy been involved.

 (By the way, if you didn't know, "bonbons" means "candy" in French, so the candy is essentially named "candy."
 Very clever, there!)